 The primary aim of treatment is to remove the cancer.
 Marked improvement of lesions has been reported after surgical treatment or chemotherapy of the cancer.

-There is no specific treatment for FCP.
+There is no specific treatment for florid cutaneous papillomatosis.
 Symptomatic treatments that may be used to improve lesions include topical steroids, oral retinoids, radiation therapy, topical 5-fluorouracil, urea, salicylic acid and liquid nitrogen.

-Patients whose cancers are in remission should be monitored for any recurrence of FCP as this may indicate regrowth or growth of a new tumour.
+Patients whose cancers are in remission should be monitored for any recurrence of florid cutaneous papillomatosis as this may indicate regrowth or growth of a new tumour.